Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 - Available in NPM - [https://www.npmjs.com/package/@azure/communication-calling/v/1.20.1-beta.2](https://www.npmjs.com/package/@azure/communication-calling/v/1.20.1-beta.2)

 ### Fixes
- - Fix for ask device permissions where permissions are denied at the OS level (Enrico, could you please confirm this right?)
+ - Fix for ask device permissions where permissions are denied at the OS level
  - New isSupported method on the VideoEffectsFeature API to check support for effects.
 Deprecated the old one that on the effects themselves.